KazimWalji/KazimWalji/README.md

 # Kadama
 Developed an iOS app using Swift and UIKit that has over 300,000 users and reached #2 in the App Store for education.
 Added important features like pagination on the messages page, a collectionview that suggests possible responses (similar to Linkedln’s messaging page), and a picture-in-picture video chat view.
 Improved back-end processes in Node.js when the app received a large influx of users.
-Used Google Cloud to catch violent or inappropriate pictures when uploaded into the cloud/
+Used Google Cloud to catch violent or inappropriate pictures when uploaded into the cloud.

 # Robotics
 Programmed an autonomous and driver-controlled robot with Java that performed different tasks such as shooting frisbees or stacking blocks.